What’s the difference between a product manager and a product owner or are these roles actually one and the same?

 All these different key stages will have an impact on how the product development is executed.

-And therefore, they affect what a Product Manager does and what a Product Owner does.
+And therefore, they affect what a product manager does and what a product owner does.

 For example, just after a company is founded, the CEO is presumably the best person to take care of the product roles.
 They are very often (at least in scalable SaaS companies) the one who wears the hat of PO, PM, QA & Support.
-It is not a choice nor a strategy.
+It is not a choice or a strategy.
 It is just what the moment implies.